Visitation for Saints and Pelicans owner Tom Benson begins

 Share via Email

-NEW ORLEANS — Admirers of Tom Benson, the New Orleans Saints owner who died last week, are getting a chance to pay their final respects.
+NEW ORLEANS — Dozens lined up outside a New Orleans seminary to pay their final respects to Saints owner Tom Benson.

-Visitation takes place from 10 a.m. until 7 p.m.
-Wednesday at the Notre Dame Seminary in New Orleans.
-It continues Thursday from 8 a.m. to 1 p.m.
+Some broke into song — "When the Saints Go Marching In" — as they began filing into Notre Dame Seminary.

-A private funeral service is set for noon Friday at St. Louis Cathedral in the French Quarter.
+Benson's body will lie in repose there during two days of public visitation: Wednesday from 10 a.m. until 7 p.m., and Thursday from 8 a.m. to 1 p.m.

-Benson was a successful automobile dealer when he bought the Saints in 1985.
+Benson bought the NFL's Saints in 1985.
 Under his ownership, the team achieved its first winning seasons and a Super Bowl championship.
-He also was the owner of the NBA's New Orleans Pelicans.
+He also owned the NBA's New Orleans Pelicans.